-CO1: Understanding the life cycle of Data Processing.
-CO2 : Explore the concepts of processing different types of Data.
-CO3 : Understand the applications Data Processing.
-CO4 : Use Hadoop related tools such as Sqoop and Hive for big data processing.
+After going thro After going through this course the student will be able to.
+CO1 derstanding the life cycle of Data Processing.
+CO2 plore the concepts of processing different types of Data.
+CO3 derstand the applications Data Processing.
+CO4 e Hadoop related tools such as Sqoop and Hive for big data processing.